 View the official COVID-19 announcements from the NSW Department of Education newsfeed displayed on the right, or visit the NSW Department of Education News page.

 South Coogee Public School provides a nurturing and welcoming environment for students from diverse cultural and socio-economic communities, accomodating 23 classes.
-The school population is consists of 32% of students from language backgrounds other than English, 10% of students come from Australian Defence Force families (supported by a part time Defence School Transition Aide) and 3.9% identify as Indigenous Australians.
+The school population is consists of 32% of students from language backgrounds other than English, 10% of students come from Australian Defence Force families (supported by a part time Defence School Mentor) and 3.9% identify as Indigenous Australians.